StibiumT16/Robust-Fine-tuning/README.md

 # Robust Fine-tuning (RbFT)
-The code of our paper: *Robust Fine-tuning for Retrieval-Augmented Generation against Retrieval Defects*
+The code of our paper: *RbFT: Robust Fine-tuning for Retrieval-Augmented Generation against Retrieval Defects*

 ## Overview
-Retrieval-augmented generation (RAG) is a hybrid framework that combines the power of retrieval systems with generative language models to enhance their performance on knowledge-intensive tasks.
-However, its performance heavily depends on the reliability of the retriever and the quality of the knowledge base.
-In real-world scenarios, imperfections in these components often result in the retrieval of noisy, irrelevant, or misleading information, undermining the overall trustworthiness of RAG systems.
-To this end, we propose a method called Robust Fine-Tuning (RbFT), which enhances the defensive capabilities of LLMs against retrieval defects through two fine-tuning tasks.
-Experimental results demonstrate that RbFT significantly enhances the robustness of RAG systems across diverse retrieval conditions, outperforming existing methods while preserving high inference efficiency and compatibility with other robust approaches.
+Retrieval-augmented generation (RAG) enhances large language models (LLMs) by integrating external knowledge retrieved from a knowledge base.
+However, its effectiveness is fundamentally constrained by the reliability of both the retriever and the knowledge base.
+In real-world scenarios, imperfections in these components often lead to the retrieval of noisy, irrelevant, or misleading counterfactual information, ultimately undermining the trustworthiness of RAG systems.

+To address this challenge, we propose Robust Fine-Tuning (RbFT), a method designed to enhance the resilience of LLMs against retrieval defects through two targeted fine-tuning tasks.
+Experimental results demonstrate that RbFT significantly improves the robustness of RAG systems across diverse retrieval conditions, surpassing existing methods while maintaining high inference efficiency and compatibility with other robustness techniques.

 <div align=center>
   <img src="rbft.png" width=80%>